-- 3.1 To pass the First Year and proceed to Year Two, you must: - (a) Pass all modules and achieve 120 credits in the year at Level 4; - (b) Meet any variation to the Rules of Assessment which may apply to your course. - 3.2 You may be allowed to proceed to the next Year, following an attempt at reassessment, having passed a minimum of 90 credits, provided you have passed all the core modules for the year. - 3.3 You can only fail 30 non-core credits across your degree.
+- 3.1 To pass Year One and proceed to Year Two, you must: - a) Pass all modules and achieve 120 credits in the Year at Level 4; - b) Meet any variations to the Rules of Assessment which may apply to your course. - 3.2 You may be allowed to proceed to the next Year, following an attempt at reassessment, having passed a minimum of 90 credits, provided you have passed all the core modules for the Year. - 3.3 You can only fail 30 non-core credits across your degree.
 For example, if you fail 30 non-core credits in Year One, you cannot fail any more credits in your degree.
 Carrying forward failed credits to following years is called condonement.
-Where credits are condoned, the module mark will still be used to calculate the year mark.
-Table 3.1 sets out the possibilities for condonement across a Three Year Honours Degree.
+Where credits are condoned, the Module Mark will still be used to calculate the Year Mark.
+Table 3.1 sets out the possibilities for condonement across a Three-Year Honours Degree.